Regional Military Museum, Houma - Things to Do at Regional Military Museum

 Downtown Houma Historic District

-Charming area with antique shops, local restaurants, and beautiful architecture reflecting the area's French and Creole heritage
+Walkable area with antique shops, local restaurants, and well-preserved 19th-century architecture along the bayou

 Mandalay National Wildlife Refuge